Garuda Purana: Ethics (Nityaachaara)

-Save money for times of distress, asserts Garuda Purana, but be willing to give it up all to save your wife.
+The Garuda Purana asserts: save money for times of distress, but be willing to give it up all to save your wife.
 It is prudent to sacrifice oneself to save a family, and it is prudent to sacrifice one family to save a village.
 It is prudent to save a country if left with a choice to save the country or a village.
 Yet, in verses that follow, it says a man should renounce that country whose inhabitants champion prejudice, and forgo the friend who he discovers to be deceitful.

 The text cautions against application of knowledge which is wedded to meanness, against pursuit of physical beauty without ennobling mind, and against making friends with those who abandon their dear ones in adversity.
 It is the nature of all living beings to pursue one's own self-interest.
 Yet, do not acquire wealth through vicious means or by bowing down to your enemies.

-Men of excellence live with honest means, are true to their wives, pass their time in intellectual pursuits and are hospitable to newcomers.
+The text also asserts that: men of excellence live with honest means, are true to their wives, pass their time in intellectual pursuits and are hospitable to newcomers.
 Eternal are the rewards when one weds one's knowledge with noble nature, deep is the friendship roused by connection of the soul.
 The discussion on ethics is mixed in other chapters.

-The good government
+Good government

-Governance is part of the Neeti Shaastra section of the Garuda Purana, and this section influenced later Indian texts on politics and economy.
+Governance is part of the 'Neeti Shaastra' section of the Garuda Purana, and this section influenced later Indian texts on politics and economy.

-The Purvakhanda, from chapter 111 onwards describes the characteristics of a good king and good government.
+The Purvakhanda, from chapter 111 onwards, describes the characteristics of a good king and good government.
 Dharma should guide the king, the rule should be based on truth and justice, and he must protect the country from foreign invaders.
 Taxation should be bearable, never cause hardship on the merchants or taxpayers, and should be similar in style to one used by the florist who harvests a few flowers without uprooting the plants and while sustaining the future crops.
 A good government advances order and prosperity for all.

 A stable king is one whose kingdom is prosperous, whose treasury is full, and who never chastises his ministers or servants.
 He secures services from the qualified, honest and virtuous, rejects the incapable, wicked and malicious, states chapter 113.
 A good government collects taxes like a bee collecting honey from all the flowers when ready and without draining any flower.